jdduke/beatdetection/README.md

 BeatDetection
 =============

-BeatDetection is a simple header-based C++ library for analyzing beats for a given audio stream.
+BeatDetection is a simple header-based C++ library for analyzing beats of a given audio stream.

 Documentation
 -------------